M4S 078: What Does Safety Third Mean?

 In this episode on What Does Safety Third Mean

-Safety on a Crab Boat
+What Does Safety Third Mean on a Crab Boat?

 While working on the crab boat, a storm came up, and the seas became rough.
 Icy rain made the deck and gear slick and difficult to handle.
 Plus, the addition of thirty-foot seas made the work conditions about as bad as they could be.

-Be Your Personal Safety Advocate
+Be Your Personal Advocate!

-Today’s quote is by Kina Repp who said:
+The quote for what does safety third mean is by Kina Repp, who said:

 “You are your last line of defense in safety.
 It boils down to you.” ~Kina Repp

-Stay safe, secure and prepared,
+Stay safe, secure, and prepared,